-These properties help lower blood pressure, another risk factor for cardiovascular disease.
-They also promote heart health due to their richness in potassium, which keeps your heart beating at the right pace (8).
+These properties may help prevent plaques from forming in your arteries, another risk factor for cardiovascular disease.
+They also promote heart health due to their richness in potassium, which helps manage blood pressure and keeps your heart beating at the right pace (8).

 If you wish to free yourself from all the extra pounds that have been weighting you down for way too long, start using the BetterMe app and overhaul your entire life!

 Promotes Digestive Health

 Eating prunes can also support digestive health due to their fiber and phytonutrients levels (8).
 These help increase the stool volume and frequency, promoting healthy bowel movements (8).

 These fruits also have prebiotic properties that help supply nutrients that promote healthy bacteria in your intestines.
 This helps avoid digestive problems such as constipation.
 Several studies reveal that prunes can help relieve constipation, possibly better than other natural foods like psyllium husks (8).